Pet Food & Nutrition (Dog + Cat)

 Once stools are firm for two days, gradually mix increasing amounts of your cat’s regular food with the bland diet over 3‑5 days until fully switched.

-Best Dry Cat Food Brands Malaysia – Your Complete Guide
+Best Dry Food for Cats with Urinary Issues – Your Friendly Guide